-Thank you for supporting legislation in Texas that would limit non-medical switching, a practice used by health plans that kicks Texans off much-needed, and previously-covered, prescription medications for no medical reason.
+Thank you for your interest in legislation in Texas that would limit non-medical switching, a practice used by health plans that kicks Texans off much-needed, and previously-covered, prescription medications for no medical reason.
+Patients and doctors in Texas are supporting legislation to stop non-medical switching.
+Read from Dr. Jaya Kala, a physician from Houston, about her professional and personal experience and why she supports legislation to end non-medical switching: Insurers Must Prioritize Patients Over Profits

 Non-medical switching of medicines can cause adverse reactions, side effects, or complete loss of response to medication treatment.
 This can lead to disease progression, reduced functional capabilities and a lower quality of life for patients.
 In fact, according to one study, within six months of a non-medical switch, rheumatoid arthritis patients incurred 42-percent more emergency room visits and 12-percent more outpatient visits.